M1Danis/Tinkering-Annotator/README.md

 # Web Annotator

-Extensiojn contains two tabs: one for notes and another to change color
+Extension contains two tabs: one for notes and another to change color Notes tab contain option to add notes, added notes and highlighted text Color change tab contain color changing option by changing color

 Description of features of annotator are mmentioned below:
 ## Hilight Content